2026 Loan Limits · Universal Lookup

 Single national reverse limit

-About this data
+About this tool

 Direct from HUD.
 Updated for 2026.

 Why it matters.
-If your loan amount is at or below the conforming limit for the county, the loan can be sold to Fannie Mae or Freddie Mac and you get the most competitive pricing.
+If your loan amount is at or below the conforming limit for the county, the loan can be sold to Fannie or Freddie and you get the most competitive pricing.
 Above the limit and the loan is jumbo: pricing, underwriting, and reserve requirements all change.

 How we use it.
 Every loan we structure starts with confirming the limit for your county.
 If you're shopping multiple properties across counties, the limit can change which product is the right fit.